Puff Pastry

 Instructions

-• In a separate bowl, mix cold water and lemon juice.
+- In a separate bowl, combine cold water and lemon juice.

-• Gradually add the water mixture to the flour mixture.
+- Gradually add the water mixture to the flour mixture, stirring until combined.

-• Repeat rolling and folding 3-4 times for flaky layers.
+- Repeat the rolling and folding process 2-3 times to create layers.